argonautproject/data-query/pages/_includes/argo-allergyintolerance-intro.md

 The following are example usage scenarios for the Argonaut AllergyIntolerance
 profile:

--   Query for allergies belonging to a Patient
+-   Query for Allergies belonging to a Patient
--   Query for all patients who have a specific allergy
+-   Record a Patient Allergy

 ##### Mandatory Data Elements and Terminology